3-1

 Budget is a key factor when shopping for a diamond engagement ring, but it is not the only one.
 A lower budget does not equal a smaller stone, less shine, or minimal shimmer.

-Factors including shape and color grade will allow you to not only get the best fitting diamond, but ensure you get the biggest bang, or in this case sparkle, for your buck.
+Factors including shape and color grade will allow you to not only get the best fitting diamond but ensure you get the biggest bang, or in this case, sparkle, for your buck.
 Visit the James Allen Education Center to learn all about the different diamond color grades.

 Final Thoughts